yliu634/spotdb/doc/index.md

 implementations of the types/methods/functions exported by `leveldb/port/port.h`.
 See `leveldb/port/port_example.h` for more details.

-In addition, the new platform may need a new default `leveldb::Env` implementation.
+In addition, the new platform may need a new default `spotkv::Env` implementation.
 See `leveldb/util/env_posix.h` for an example.

 ## Other Information